-- A. Define the problem(s). - The problem we are solving this semester is the lack of effective training materials available to help potential RCT's prepare for their certification exam.
-This is a continuation of our addressed problem from the two previous semesters. - B. Describe how your team will go about solving the problem(s). - By planning, creating, and testing a flash game that effectively simulates an RCT oral exam, we will provide potential RCT's with alternates to studying written documents or attempting to organize a mock oral exam.
-As we completed a prototype game our first semester, and added a new scenario last semester, we are working on adding additional components, fixing the scenarios already implemented and retesting the game with trained RCT's. - C. Explain how potential solutions will be tested. - Potential solutions to this problem include different scenarios that could be programmed into the current game.
-Potential solutions can easily be made into storyboards, which can be tested by our content advisor. - D. Describe how results of research and testing will be documented. - The usability tests are filmed, along with written notes being taken of all feedback and comments made by the volunteers.
-This gathered information is compiled and organized at a later date, and analyzed for all useful comments and suggestions. - E. Define how analysis of the test results will be conducted.
+A. Define the problem(s).

+• The problem we are solving this semester is the lack of effective training materials available to help potential RCT's prepare for their certification exam.
+This is a continuation of our addressed problem from the three previous semesters.

+B. Describe how your team will go about solving the problem(s).

+• By planning, creating, and testing a flash game that effectively simulates an RCT oral exam, we will provide potential RCT's with alternates to studying written documents or attempting to organize a mock oral exam.
+Due to the success seen from last semesters program, we are developing a new scenario to expand and further develop the training tools available for an RCT exam.

+C. Explain how potential solutions will be tested.

+• Potential solutions to the issue will be tested through usability testing and utilizing the knowledge and experience of our content advisor.

+D. Describe how results of research and testing will be documented.

+• The usability tests are documented, along with written notes being taken of all feedback and comments made by the volunteers.
+This gathered information is compiled and organized at a later date, and analyzed for all useful comments and suggestions.

+E. Define how analysis of the test results will be conducted.

-- Students who have background in focus groups will do analysis of the test results.
+• Students who have background in focus groups will do analysis of the test results.
 They will analyze the results to determine the different likeability factors that are measured in the test.
-This information will be used to help further develop the game. - F. Explain how the IPRO deliverable reports will be generated. - The Project Management team will be in charge of all IPRO deliverables, and will be concerned with getting them in on time.
+This information will be used to help further develop the game.

+- F. Explain how the IPRO deliverable reports will be generated. - \cdot The Project Management team will be in charge of all IPRO deliverables, and will be concerned with getting them in on time.